Buy Hero MotoCorp; target of Rs 3810: Centrum

 Outlook

-We value the stock on our differentiated AOCF/EV methodology and arrive at a TP of Rs3,810 (17.3x FY20E core EPS, plus Rs98 for Hero Fincorp), implying ~32% upside from current levels.
+We value the stock on our differentiated AOCF/EV methodology and arrive at a TP of Rs3,810 (17.3x FY20E core EPS, plus Rs98 for Hero Fincorp), implying 39.5% upside from current levels.
 We maintain a ‘BUY’ on the stock of the company.
-Key risks are: (a) Failure of new launches; and (b) Lower-than-expected margins due to lower volumes/intensifying competition.

 For all recommendations report, click here